applieddataconsultants/wheredat/readme.md

 ### Example

-See [the demo page](http://wheredat.adc4gis.com/example.html) for an example of usage in a client side application.
+See [the demo page](http://wheredat.adc4gis.com/example.html) for an example of the Bing usage in a client side application.

+See [the demo page](http://wheredat.adc4gis.com/mapquest-example.html) for an example of the MapQuest usage in a client side application.

 ## License